Non-perturbative approach to the Bourgain-Spencer conjecture in stochastic homogenization: Introduction

-Beyond the perturbative results by Bourgain~\cite{Bourgain-18} and by Kim and Lemm~\cite{Lemm-18}, the conjecture concerns the corresponding conclusion in a non-perturbative regime.
-While their arguments proceed by a fine analysis of perturbative expansions at small ellipticity ratio, we propose a novel argument based on non-perturbative quantitative homogenization techniques.
-Our main result proves the validity of the first half of the conjecture, that is, the accuracy of an effective description almost to order $O(\e^d)$, see~Theorem~\ref{th:main} below.
+As the loss proportional to the ellipticity ratio in~\eqref{eq:Bourgain} seems unavoidable in the perturbative approach by Bourgain and followers~\cite{Bourgain-18,Lemm-18}, it is unclear whether the above conjecture should really be expected to hold to order $O(\e^{2d-})$ in general as stated.
+In the present work, we take a different perspective and develop non-perturbative quantitative homogenization techniques to investigate the conjecture away from the perturbative regime $|\Aa-\Id|\ll1$.
+Our main result proves the general validity of ``half'' of the conjecture, that is, the accuracy of an effective description to order $O(\e^{d-})$, see~Theorem~\ref{th:main} below.
+Note that this is twice better than the naïve estimate~\eqref{eq:bnd-2sc-exp}.
 Our argument splits into two parts: \begin{enumerate}[(i)] \item \emph{Weak corrector theory:}\\ Although higher-order correctors $\varphi^n$ with $n\ge\ell=\lceil\frac d2\rceil$ cannot be constructed as stationary fields with bounded moments, we show that stationary correctors can be constructed up to order~\mbox{$n<d$} in a Schwartz-like distributional sense on the probability space.
 More precisely, for~$n<d$, weak-type expressions of the form~$\expecm{X\varphi^{n}(x)}$ can be meaningfully defined for all ``smooth and local'' test random variables~$X$, in a way that is compatible with corrector equations and stationarity.
 At order $n=d$, only the corrector gradient $\nabla\varphi^d$ can be defined as a stationary object in the same weak sense.
-Denoting by $\Sc(\Omega)$ the space of suitable test random variables, correctors $\{\varphi^n\}_{1\le n\le d}$ are thus defined as (smooth) maps $\R^d\to\Sc'(\Omega)$ with values in the space of linear functionals on $\Sc(\Omega)$.
+Denoting by $\Sc(\Omega)$ the space of suitable test random variables, correctors $\{\varphi^n\}_{1\le n\le d}$ are defined as (smooth) maps $\R^d\to\Sc'(\Omega)$ with values in the space of linear functionals on $\Sc(\Omega)$.
 The Gelfand triple $\Sc(\Omega)\subset\Ld^2(\Omega)\subset\Sc'(\Omega)$ is viewed as a stochastic version of the usual triple $\Sc(\R^d)\subset\Ld^2(\R^d)\subset\Sc'(\R^d)$ of Schwartz test functions and distributions.
-We refer to Section~\ref{sec:weak-cor0} for details. \item \emph{Weak two-scale expansions:}\\ In terms of these weak correctors $\{\varphi^n\}_{1\le n\le d}$, we may construct the corresponding two-scale expansion $\Fc_\e^d[\bar\Oc_\e^d[f]]$ as in~\eqref{eq:2sc-high}.
-The difficulty is that $\nabla\Fc_\e^d[\bar\Oc_\e^d[f]]$ is only defined in the weak sense of $\Sc'(\Omega;\Ld^2(\R^d))$ and can in particular not be used in any energy estimate as is usually done in the classical theory.
-By duality, we however manage to prove the accuracy of this two-scale expansion in a suitable weak sense, and we deduce the validity of Conjecture~\ref{conj} almost to order $O(\e^{d})$.
-We refer to Section~\ref{sec:BSconj0} for details. \end{enumerate} Such a description of the field $\nabla u_{\e,f}$ in a distributional sense on the probability space was originally inspired by our work with Shirley~\cite{DS1} on random Schrödinger operators, and it constitutes a new type of results in the field.
+We refer to Section~\ref{sec:weak-cor0} for details. \item \emph{Weak two-scale expansions:}\\ In terms of these weak correctors $\{\varphi^n\}_{1\le n\le d}$, we may construct as in~\eqref{eq:2sc-high} the corresponding two-scale expansion $\Fc_\e^d[\bar\Oc_\e^d[f]]$ to order $d$.
+The difficulty is that $\nabla\Fc_\e^d[\bar\Oc_\e^d[f]]$ is only defined in the weak sense of $\Sc'(\Omega;\Ld^2(\R^d))$ and can in particular not be used in any energy estimate to get error bounds as is usually done in the classical theory~\cite{Gu-17,DO1}.
+By duality, we however manage to prove the accuracy of this two-scale expansion in a suitable weak sense, and we deduce the validity of Conjecture~\ref{conj} to order~$O(\e^{d-})$.
+We refer to Section~\ref{sec:BSconj0} for details. \end{enumerate} Such a description of the field $\nabla u_{\e,f}$ in a distributional sense on the probability space was originally inspired by our work with Shirley~\cite{DS1,DS2} on random Schrödinger operators, and it constitutes a new type of results in the field.
 Note that spaces of Schwartz-like distributions on the probability space first appeared in the works of Kondratiev and Hida in the context of SPDEs, see e.g.~\cite{HOUZ-96} and references therein, but our definition is quite different and is closer to~\cite{AKL-16}, see~Section~\ref{sec:R'om}.